Ugocode/Ugocode/README.md

-I am a Software Engineering Master's Student in Berlin.
+I am a Software Engineering Master's Student in Germany.
 I am passionate about creating technologies to improve lives and economies.

 <!--I am from Nigeria 🇳🇬-->